yohoo1912-a11y/crypto-trading-agent/README.md

 - Always use trading-only API keys with no withdrawal permissions.
 - Keep MODE=paper until you confirm behavior for 48+ hours under real market conditions.
 - Use MAX_POSITION_USD to cap exposure.
+# Crypto Trading Agent
+Basic trading bot backend using CCXT.
+Will connect to Lovable dashboard later.